Post-Conference Statement of Reflection

 The Conference was conceived at the outset as a space to hear transgender narratives with a particular focus on intersections of structural inequalities in Scotland and around the world.
 We sought to conceptualise and address structural inequalities in terms of speaker representation and resourcing of speakers, while recognising this is always challenging to follow through.

-We are quite a diverse team, ethnically and professional, with varied backgrounds.
+We are quite a diverse team, ethnically and professionally, with varied backgrounds.
 The open invitation for presentations resulted in a collection of 32 academic and non-academic presentations selected on the basis of merit and the diverse topics they represented.
 Topics from the first panel onwards included the marginalisation of trans people of colour, asylum seekers, and refugees.
 Other topics included issues of caste, ethnicity, poverty, and neurodiversity, for example.

 We provided funding in different ways for many of our speakers, several of whom travelled internationally.
 Additionally, we provided a travel and accommodation bursary for those who required it.
 No fees were required from any speaker.